Gambling Research Capacity Grants | GambleAware NSW

 The effects of gambling advertisements on young people.

-This project is concerned with studying the effects of gambling advertisements on young people's perceptions of gambling and their gambling-related decision making.
+This project was concerned with studying the effects of gambling advertisements on young people's perceptions of gambling and their gambling-related decision making.

 Grant amount: $165,000